How to Apply for SSI

 Contact our Social Security Disability Lawyers

-If you need assistance in filing for SSI benefits, the Lynch Law Firm can help.
+If you need assistance in filing for SSI benefits, the Lynch Law Firm, PC can help.
 We are familiar with all aspects of disability law and put this knowledge to use in every case.

 We can examine your claim, help you determine if you are eligible for benefits and guide you through every step of the process.
 We will help gather your medical records and other evidence to help support your claim.